LowAlpha/LCDshieldlib/README.md

 ```
 ## IO Used

 Arduino pins 4, 5, 6, 7, 8, 9 (AVR Port B bits 0,1 and 4,5,6,7) are used to interface with the LCD.
-Backlight on/off function is controlled via pin 10.
 Analog (pin 0 Port C bit 0) is used to read the buttons.
 Backlight on/off function is controlled via pin 10.
 (Not implemented).

 The schematic for an [ LCD Shield ](../main/extras/lcdshieldschematic.jpg).